Market Update August 2022

 - Weather and Climate data – The MetService publishes a range of weather related information which can be found here: https://www.metservice.com/

 This document has been prepared for information and explanatory purposes only and is not intended to be relied upon by any person.
 This document does not form part of any existing or future contract or agreement between us.
-We make no representation, assurance or guarantee as to the accuracy of information provided.
+We make no representation, assurance, or guarantee as to the accuracy of the information provided.
 To the maximum extent permitted by law, none of Smart Power Ltd, its related companies, directors, employees or agents accepts any liability for any loss arising from the use of this document or its contents or otherwise arising out or, or in connection with it.
 You must not provide this document or any information contained in it to any third party without our prior consent.

 About Smart Power

-Smart Power is a full service Energy Management consultancy.
+Smart Power is a full-service Energy Management consultancy.
 Apart from Energy Procurement, Smart Power can also provide:

 - Technical Advice on how to reduce your energy use/emissions

 We also offer boutique energy and water billing service for landlords/property developers.

 Contact us at https://smartpower1.wpenginepowered.com/contact/ or ring one of our offices to talk to one of our experienced staff about how we can assist you with achieving your energy goals.